thumbtech/laravel-message-interceptor/README.md

 ```

 For the package to work appropriately, it is fundamental that the following is configured in your `.env` file.
+By default, no emails will be intercepted.

 ```
 MESSAGE_INTERCEPTOR_ADDRESS=hello@example.com
-MESSAGE_INTERCEPTOR_ENABLED=true # You would want to enable this locally only :)
+MESSAGE_INTERCEPTOR_ENABLED=true
 ```

 ## Additional Information

 Whenever an e-mail is intercepted, a `Mozammil\LaravelMessageInterceptor\Events\MessageIntercepted::class` event is also dispatched.
 You could then retrieve the original underlying `Swift_Message` from the event.

 ## Change log